snipe

 What is this?

-Snipe is a file finder designed to be used as part of a command-line development environment for repeatedly searching for and opening code files in a project's code tree.
+Snipe is a file finder designed to be used as part of a development environment to search for and opening files in a project's source tree.

-to open the search interface and type in the name of the file you want to open.
+to open the search interface, then type in the name of the file you want to open.
+If necessary navigate to the file using the arrow keys, and then select the file with the enter key.

-How does seaching work/ How does it differ from fuzzy finders?
+How does searching work/ How does it differ from fuzzy finders?

 Unlike existing "fuzzy finder" tools, Snipe doesn't use a fuzzy finding algorithm.

-When processing a search query, Snipe doesn't match any text before the final directory seperator (/).
+When processing a search query, Snipe doesn't match any text before the final directory separator (/).
 This way, directory names are not included in the results unless they are explicitly stated.

 For example, say there is a file in the location foo/bar/baz.txt